top of page

 Volunteer

-Milena Justina Vota is a Marine Biology student and has been collaborating with the Angola Elasmo Project for four years, where she has developed a continuous and dedicated involvement in marine conservation activities.
+Milena Justina Vota is a Marine Biology student and has been collaborating with the Angola Elasmo Project for four years, maintaining continuous and dedicated involvement in marine conservation activities.

 For Milena, actively contributing to the conservation of marine ecosystems represents not only a privilege, but also a responsibility as a future professional in the field.

-Recognized for her dedication, sense of responsibility, and consistently positive attitude, she stands out as a committed and resilient volunteer.
-Her cheerful disposition, collaborative spirit, and ability to work in a team make her a constant and valuable presence in all Angola Elasmo Project initiatives, demonstrating a genuine and consistent commitment to the cause she has embraced.
+Her positive attitude, collaborative spirit, and strong teamwork skills make her a constant and valuable presence in all initiatives of the Angola Elasmo Project, demonstrating a genuine and consistent commitment to the cause she has embraced.

 bottom of page